yohanjhaveri/gre-essay-practice/README.md

-# gre-essay-practice-tool
+# gre-essay-practice
-A tool which helps with practicing responding to essay prompts in the GRE exam
+A tool which helps with practicing essay responses (analytical writing section) for the GRE